microtrain/bootcamp/13-Express/06-AuthApp.md

 # Authentication App

 In this chapter we will build a JavaScript application that works with our REST API.
-In order to access this application we will need to provide a non-API or that is to a say a traditional webpage that will allow us to load the application.
+In order to access this application we will need to provide a non-API endpoint, that is to a say a traditional webpage that will allow us to load the application.
+We will use Bootstrap and Font Awesome for style and icons.
 One of the keys to this chapter will be the ability to differentiate between front end JavaScript and back end JavaScript.
 Until now, everything we have done in Express has been back end JavaScript.

 [</> code](https://github.com/microtrain/mean.example.com/commit/7425d097bbadb973bbb240821e6f93040c3e34e8) Add a non-API end point for accessing the authentication app.